vignettes/technicalities.Rmd

 individual species available in the TAXA

-the species level, the PSE
+are identified at the species level, the PSE

-table is a simple data frame
+table is a

-Elais guineensis in Table 1).
-However, fossil
+corresponding to Elais guineensis in Table 3).

-identification should be encoded in the PSE
+of identification should be encoded in the PSE

 file to link